What to wear

 As you can see from the images above, my client bought many clothes along to create different looks for his actors portfolio.
 If in doubt bring as much with you as you can.
 Variety really helps you get the most from your shoot.

-If you’re too busy to read the following text then I highly recommend viewing the videos below and at the bottom of this paage with tips from some of the leading headshot photographers and casting professionals in the UK today.
+If you’re too busy to read the following text then I highly recommend viewing the videos below and at the bottom of this page with tips from some of the leading headshot photographers and casting professionals in the UK today.

 The following informative text is based on an article from the University of Southern Indiana